 (iii) For the $L_{\infty}[1]$-component, the diagram

-commutes up to $L_{\infty}[1]$-homotopy, which follows immediately from the fact that both sides are quasi-isomorphisms from Proposition \ref{qcqisom} and Corollary \ref{coinle}.
-Then we can use Corollary \ref{anhp} to obtain an $L_{\infty}[1]$-homotopy between them. \end{proof}
+commutes up to $L_{\infty}[1]$-homotopy.
+This diagram may look complicated; however, the homotopy commutativity follows immediately from the fact that both sides are quasi-isomorphisms by Proposition \ref{qcqisom} and Corollary \ref{coinle}.
+Then we can apply Corollary \ref{anhp} to obtain an $L_{\infty}[1]$-homotopy between them. \end{proof}

 Consider the forgetful morphism $\mathrm{Ft}_{i}$ that forgets the $i$-th marked point of each element in $\mathcal{M}_{k+1}(L, \beta)$ for $k \geq 1.$ For the 0-th evaluation morphism $\mathrm{Ev}_0^{(k+1)}$ and $\mathrm{Ev}_0^{(k)}$ from $\mathcal{M}_{k+1}(L, \beta)$ and $\mathcal{M}_{k}(L, \beta)$ to $L,$ respectively, we have the following diagram.